opendatasoft/elasticsearch-custom-composite-aggregation/README.md

 This aggregations is a copy of elasticsearch composite aggregation (https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-composite-aggregation.html), but allow utilisation of multiple sources that can be nested and/or filtered.

-In addition to the original composite aggregation, each source can allow two new parameters :
+In addition to the original composite aggregation, each source can take a new object parameter `nested`:
+This object accepts two parameters:

- - `nested_path`: define a nested path to retrieve nested document for this source.
+ - `path`: define a nested path to retrieve nested document for this source.
  - `filter`: define a filter for a source.
 This parameter can take any elasticsearch filter